 The learning journeys undertaken by master coaches are highly individual (Lara-Bercial & Mallett, 2016).
 A postgraduate qualification will offer many individuals a challenging, organized means of gaining the breadth and depth of experience to accelerate their development.

 You can find out more about the MSc in Applied Sports Coaching at the University of Limerick here

-Dr Phil Kearney is Lecturer in Motor Skill Acquisition Coaching and Performance and Course Director of MSc.
+Dr Phil Kearney is Lecturer in Motor Skill Acquisition Coaching and Performance and Course Director in MSc.
 Applied Sports Coaching in the Department of Physical Education and Sport Sciences at the University of Limerick.
 Dr Kearney’s current research interests include maturation and youth sport, coaches’ knowledge and practices and enhancing practice quality.
 You can contact Dr Kearney via email at firstname.lastname@example.org or view his research profile on Researchgate